UAlbertaFSAE/f1tenth/docs/SIMULATOR.md

 # Simulator

 The simulator runs our stack, not its own.
 It is the same launch file, the same node names and the same topics the car uses, with a config profile that turns the hardware off and the simulated sensors on.
-A parameter tuned in sim is the parameter the car uses, and integration bugs — topic name drift, QoS mismatches, TF frame errors — show up here instead of on the track.
+Simulator controller tuning lives in `pure_pursuit/config/sim_config.yaml`; the hardware profile remains separate.
+The simulation exercises the same topic interfaces and exposes integration issues before track testing.

 There is no separate simulator image, container or checkout. `f1tenth_gym` and `f1tenth_gym_ros` are packages in this workspace and build with everything else.